 Originally from Philadelphia, PA, Mya Kerner is a multidisciplinary artist based in Seattle, WA.
-In 2011, she completed a BFA in Interdisciplinary Sculpture and Environmental Design at the Maryland Institute College of Art in Baltimore, MD in 2011.
-Since then, Mya has worked as an artist in residence nationally at Sculpture Trails Outdoor Museum in Solsberry, IN and Sloss Furnaces in Birmingham, AL, and internationally as a visiting artist at Akademia Sztuk Pięknych in Gdańsk, Poland.
-After moving to Seattle in 2015, Mya completed a Certificate in Holistic Landscape Design at Bastyr University in Kenmore, WA.
+In 2011, she completed a BFA in Interdisciplinary Sculpture and Environmental Design at the Maryland Institute College of Art in Baltimore, MD.
+From 2012 to 2014, Mya worked primarily in cast iron sculpture as an artist in residence nationally at Sculpture Trails Outdoor Museum in Solsberry, IN and Sloss Furnaces in Birmingham, AL, and internationally as a visiting artist at Akademia Sztuk Pięknych in Gdańsk, Poland.
+After moving to Seattle in 2015, Mya completed a 14-month Certificate in Holistic Landscape Design at Bastyr University in Kenmore, WA.
 Since then, her art practice has been a response to her studies in permaculture.
 Currently, Mya works primarily in oil and graphite on panel, but continues an oscillation between two- and three- dimensions, exploring materiality, tradition, and mythology through depictions of the landscape.
 She has shown her work in England, Canada, Poland, Latvia, and, here, in the United States.

 I regard the mountains as stoic icons reflected by mortality, records of the movements of the earth and the torrents of the sky.
 They represent a collision, or maybe, a collaboration of the elements and forces of life.
 Though continuously rising or falling, the mountains stand, silent, weighing on the shifting fragments of the earth, moving at an incomprehensible rate.
 In this movement, we have forgotten that civilization is a construct, built from the pieces of deconstructed mythologies.